The owner is responsible for ensuring that legal aspects of the car are in order.

 If the brake pedal can be pressed further down than half way - but still feels firm and hard - that is the emergency brake.

-The footbrake is hydraulic - that is: uses pressurized fluid in tubes or hoses.
+The footbrake is hydraulic - that is: Have pressurized fluid in tubes or hoses.

-The footbrake must work on all wheels and make the car slow down and stop in place, safely, and efficient two any speed, and at any load.
+The footbrake must work on all wheels and make the car slow down and stop the car, safely, and efficient at any speed, and at any load.

 Vacuum-assisted brake system / power brakes (vacuum booster)